 You meet with dignitaries around the world, spreading your message and urging international leaders to abandon the bombs that killed your family, that annihilated your home.
 They hear your stories.

-75 years after you saw that blinding light, after you were crushed by that rubble, you haven’t stopped raising your voice.
-You call on all countries to sign and ratify the Treaty on the Prohibition of Nuclear Weapons.
+Seven decades years after you saw that blinding light, after you were crushed by that rubble, you haven’t stopped raising your voice.
+You call on all countries to sign and ratify the Treaty on the Prohibition of Nuclear Weapons (TPNW).
 You call on all countries to destroy their stockpile of humanity-ending weapons.
-You have been working tirelessly to make this appeal for 75 years.
-And now, you call on the next generation to join you.
+You have never flagged in making this appeal.